PraeJi/PraeJi/README.md

 -------

 Passionate about building and learning in the fields of Machine Learning and Deep Learning.
+Experienced in AI, web/app development, and versatile software engineering.

 * 🌍  Based in Thailand.
 * 🎓  Background in Computer Science.